yearn.finance II Price Tops $1,054.18 on Major Exchanges (YFII)

-yearn.finance II (YFII) traded flat against the US dollar during the 24 hour period ending at 17:00 PM E.T. on July 13th. yearn.finance II has a total market capitalization of $40.85 million and $21.90 million worth of yearn.finance II was traded on exchanges in the last 24 hours.
-One yearn.finance II coin can currently be bought for $1,054.18 or 0.09198106 BTC on popular exchanges.
-Over the last week, yearn.finance II has traded flat against the US dollar.
+yearn.finance II (YFII) traded flat against the U.S. dollar during the one day period ending at 17:00 PM ET on July 17th. yearn.finance II has a total market cap of $40.85 million and $21.90 million worth of yearn.finance II was traded on exchanges in the last 24 hours.
+Over the last week, yearn.finance II has traded flat against the U.S. dollar.
+One yearn.finance II coin can currently be purchased for approximately $1,054.18 or 0.09198106 BTC on cryptocurrency exchanges.

 Here is how similar cryptocurrencies have performed over the last 24 hours: